TheSatoriLab/thesatorilab.github.io/index.md

-# This is The Satori Lab
+# We are The Satori Lab

 We're a company with a mission to learn how to deliver public services in the connected age and to share what we learn.